elchininet/custom-sidebar/README.md

 ## Templates

-Some config options and item properties, as `title`, `name` and `notification`, admit templates. `custom-sidebar` admits two templating systems, [JavaScript templates](#javascript-templates) or [Jinja templates](#jinja-templates). `JavaScript` templates are processed faster because the rendering is done in client side, `Jinja` templates need to perform a [websocket call] to receive the template result, but in general you should not notice many differences between the two in terms of performance.
-The main difference between the two templating systems (apart from the syntax) is that `JavaScript` can access local data like information about the user (name, is admin, is owner) or DOM APIs meanwhile `Jinja` templates are agnostic to the device in which `Home Assistant` is being executed.
+Some config options and item properties, as `title`, `sidebar_editable`, `name` and `notification`, admit templates. `custom-sidebar` admits two templating systems, [JavaScript templates](#javascript-templates) or [Jinja templates](#jinja-templates). `JavaScript` templates are processed faster because the rendering is done in client side, `Jinja` templates need to perform a [websocket call] to receive the template result, but in general you should not notice many differences between the two in terms of performance.
+The main difference between the two templating systems (apart from the syntax) is that `JavaScript` can access client side data like DOM APIs meanwhile `Jinja` templates are agnostic to the device in which `Home Assistant` is being executed.

 ### JavaScript templates

-This templating system is not [the same that Home Assistant implements](https://www.home-assistant.io/docs/configuration/templating).
+This templating system IS NOT [the same that Home Assistant implements](https://www.home-assistant.io/docs/configuration/templating).
 It is basically a `JavaScript` code block in which you can use certain client-side objects, variables and methods.
 To set a property as a `JavaScript` template block, include the code between three square brackets `[[[ JavaScript code ]]]`.
 If you don‘t use the square brackets, the property will be interpreted as a regular string.

 The `JavaScript` code will be taken as something that you want to return, but if you have a more complex logic, you can create your own variables and return the desired result at the end.